zbfromztl/VATSIM-Strip-Printer/README.md

  * Memoryaids - Prints several memory aids, including STOP and NO LUAW.
  * Times - Prints the current taxi times & associated callsigns.
  * Purge - Clears queue count for delay reporting
- * DROP (Callsign) - Removes CID from queue counter.
+ * DROP (Callsign) - Removes cid from queue counter.

 ARMT commands (ATL only)
  * countproposals - Counts all the aircraft on the ground and organizes it based on filed departure gate.
  * ALL north/center/south - Amends the departure split.
-Additionally, you can use n/c/s in lieu of writing north/center/south.
  * {departure} OR {gate} north/center/south - Amends the departure split (to determine queue count).
-Additionally, you can use n/c/s in lieu of writing north/center/south.
  * worst queue or queue count - Generates length of line for departure if all aircraft on the ground were holding short of their runway, according to the departure split.
  * FTD - enables/disables runway 10/28
+ * display or current - shows the current split